ZJU-Automated-Reasoning-Group/pyflow/README.md

 # pyflow

+FIXME: the curretn analysis/proogramextractor is very likely to be buggy (Maybe we need to repalce it with the dir in src/pyflow/decompile)!!!
+E.g., the dumped AST/CFG can be incomplete (e.g., examples/recursive_functions.py,  binary_search)
+)

 PyFlow is a static analysis and compilation tool for Python code.
 It provides various analysis capabilities including:

 - Control flow analysis